 BACK IN THE 1940s, THIS PENNSYLVANIA STEEL MILL TOWN CARRIED FOOTBALL HAIRCUT HAZING TO AN EXTREME THAT DEFINITELY WOULD NOT BE ALLOWED TODAY:

 Do NOT try this at home!!!
 It would likely violate most anti-hazing laws today.
 But back in the days before anti-hazing laws, haircut initiations could get pretty extreme.

 Of all the haircut hazing stories I’ve heard over the years, the single most humiliating account came many years ago from a fraternity brother of mine– a star lineman on the football team at a small eastern church college.
-It was a week before our own fraternity initiation was scheduled to begin, and we freshman pledges were bracing for the worst, fearing what was to come.
+It was a week before our own fraternity initiation was scheduled to begin, and we freshman pledges were speculating on what they were going to do to us.

 “It was a tough little steel mill town in western Pennsylvania,” he said, “where Friday night high school football was the biggest thing in town.
 And those tough steel workers’ sons were really good at dreaming up excruciatingly humiliating initiations for the high school letterman’s club.

 “They stripped all my clothes off, tied my hands behind my back, blindfolded me, and led me into the gym.
 When they removed my blindfold, I was stunned to see a lot of adult guys in the bleachers.
 A lot of the older guys in town who had once played football for the team – former lettermen -- had come to watch us younger players being initiated into the lettermen’s club.
 They wanted to see how tough the younger guys were.